10 advocacy strategies to make a lasting impact for your cause

 5. Mobilize and take action

-Mobilizing involves organizing actions to bring your advocacy goals to life.
-From hosting rallies to letter-writing campaigns, getting people involved in active participation is crucial.
+Mobilizing involves organizing actions to accomplish your advocacy goals.
+Getting supporters involved in active participation is crucial.
 Effective mobilization can also lead to greater media attention, which will increase your campaign’s visibility.

-You can mobilize through organizing demonstrations (peaceful protests, rallies, or marches, for example), as well as through engaging with policymakers via letter-writing, cold-calling or visiting them at their institutions straight away.
+You can mobilize through organizing demonstrations (peaceful protests, rallies, or marches, for example), as well as through engaging with policymakers via letter-writing, phone outreach, or meeting them at their offices in-person.

-In 2018, then 15-year-old Greta Thunberg, staged a solo protest outside the Swedish Parliament.
+In August 2018, then 15-year-old Greta Thunberg, staged a solo protest outside the Swedish Parliament.
 Holding a sign that read “Skolstrejk för klimatet” (School Strike for Climate), she demanded stronger action on climate change.
-Initially, she demonstrated every school day, then focused her protests to Fridays, inspiring the global “Fridays for Future” movement.
+Initially, she demonstrated every school day, then focused her protests to Fridays, inspiring the global “Fridays for Future” movement, which has since mobilized millions of young people across more than 150 countries.

 6. Evaluate and adjust your strategy